andrewtedi/simon-game/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 If I had a few more hours to work on this project, I would further change the colors, fonts, and buttons.
 I would add slide and fade animations to some of the text.
 I could make the buttons rounder as well as add more border shadow.
 I could also put more thought into the images and move the layout of the buttons to further make the game resemble a Simon toy.
 Another part of the game I'd like to change is to add a high score.
 Instead of winning after 8 successive button presses in a pattern.
 I would have the game continue until the player makes three mistakes.
 I could make three separate high scores for each difficulty and display each one.
 Also, in addition to an alert being displayed when the game is over, I would add a sound que to signify that the game is over.
+One major bug is that the buttons can still be pressed when the clues are playing.
+This could cause issues with the time or lives counters.
+This would be fixed by disabling the onClick function of the buttons or not counting them as a guess when the clues are being played.